odradev/odradev.github.io/docusaurus/blog/2023-02-15-odra-cosmos.md

 This simple example shows that features like storage, events, and cross-contract calls can be unified in a simple readable interface.

-Cosmwasm integration hasn't been published yet, but if you want to experiment by yourself, check our GitHub (don't forget to update cargo-odra as well).
+CosmWasm integration hasn't been published yet, but if you want to experiment by yourself, check our GitHub (don't forget to update cargo-odra as well).

 [the first version]: ../blog/2022-11-30-release-020/index.md